EbTech/Elo-MMR/README.md

 `cargo run` compiles and runs a Rust project.

-`--release` creates a release build, which takes longer to compile but executes faster than a debug build.
+`--release` creates a release build, which takes longer to compile but executes faster than a dev build.

 `--bin rate` selects the entry-point `multi-skill/src/bin/rate.rs`.